• Skip to primary navigation

 Recognize Abuse Is Not Your Fault

-Even while caught in the turmoil of verbal or physical abuse, it’s essential to understand that the abuser’s actions are not about you.
-Psychological expert Dr. Sandra L. Bloom emphasizes that abusers often project their personal insecurities onto their victims.
-Recognizing you are not at fault is a vital step in the healing journey.
+Amid the chaos of abuse, whether verbal or physical, it’s crucial to understand that the abuser’s actions reflect their issues, not yours.
+Psychological expert Dr. Sandra L. Bloom points out that abusers project their insecurities onto their victims.
+Recognizing that you are not at fault is an essential first step on your healing journey.

 Identify the True Nature of Assault